NinjaTuna007/pingdspinger/ARCHITECTURE.md

               │  • Scripts              │
               └─────────────────────────┘

+* Data port 14001 is for binary ping data stream (DxData protocol)
-* Control port 50001 is default - verify with your hardware manual
+* Control port 23840 is for ASCII command interface
 ```

 ## Data Flow